Payscape/Payscape-Gateway-CakePHP-Developers-Suite/readme.md

 Includes examples for all of the methods in the Payscape Gateway Direct Post API and their success responses.

-Controllers, Views and Forms are included to assist your development
+Controllers, Views and Forms are included to jump start your development Utilizes the CakePHP framework for rapid web development.
 Built with the latest release of Twitter Bootstrap for Responsive web development.

-Database schema included builds the table that saves transactions and their details.
+Database schema included in /schema/transactions.sql to create the table that saves transactions and their details.

 ## Requirements
 * PHP 5.2.8 or greater
 * Database server in one of these flavors
 *mySQL 4.2 or greater, PostgreSQL, Microsoft SQL Server or SQLite*
  * cURL - if you wish to use cURL posts, or you may opt to use the native Cake HTTPSocket for your posts.

 ## Developers Suite Installation
+### Clone With GIT
 * Open your command line interface
 * Navigate to the directory where you want to create your application
 * Run the following command to install Payscape Gateway CakePHP Developers Suite, including the Payscape Gateway CakePHP Plugin.